raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

-Select the **Paint can** tool and click inside the square costume.
+Select the **Fill** tool (it looks like a paint can) and click inside the square costume.
 You'll see on the Stage the first square in the key changes to the new colour.

 ![image of first colour](images/first-colour.png)